 (2) Based on UE filtering policy, the eNEF triggers the QoS monitoring per UE per QoS flow

 eNEF triggers the QoS monitoring per UE per QoS flow reusing the QoS monitoring mechanism.
-According to the UE Filtering policy and the monitoring results, the eNEF applies local filtering operation in order to determine the set of candidate UEs.
+According to the UE Filtering policy and the monitoring results, the eNEF applies UE filtering policy in order to determine the set of candidate UEs.
 The eNEF reports the list of candidate UEs to the AF.

 (3) Based on the candidate UEs provided by the eNEF, The AF make the final decision on the set of target UEs to be participated in its FL operation.